Hello readers. I’m inviting you on a journey into the uncanny mind of Vivek, do you really want to uncover what lurks

 Analysing robotics, hacking or computers you notice parallels with nature, Watch Dogs 2 about hacking culture demonstrates how the fear of the unknown like viruses and the need of our privacy can trigger our innate fight or flight tendencies even in the digital world.
 It brings up questions on how VR creates biological responses making our perceptions easily fooled.
 Could a Matrix-like reality be a future technological possibility?

 Finally I want to end with zombies, superheroes and time travel.
 Zombies could be a symbol of brainless commercialism or capitalism and also the fear of the fragility of human society.
-The reason that superheroes are popular is because of being able to escape to an altruistic moral universe, where the public can take charge of there own protection rather than relying upon corrupt police, greedy politicians or huge corporations.
+The reason that superheroes are popular is because they offer an escape into an altruistic moral universe, where the public can take charge of there own protection rather than relying upon corrupt police, greedy politicians or huge corporations.
 I feel that time travel (Quantum Break, 12 Monkeys) is related to regret, wanting to reverse some kind of damage, maybe prevention of a future where humans are at war with robots (the Terminator, Mass Effect) or lack of environmental resources (The 100, The Expanse, Wall-E).